Ma-Marcinowski/Verificational-Model/README.md

   * 3.20.1 Model:

-    * Exactly the same as model v2.6.1, but for a dilation of 4 and 2, added to the first and the second convolutional layers, after which no pooling layers are applied.
+    * Exactly the same as model v2.6.1, but for a dilation of 4 and 2, added to the first and the second convolutional layers, after which no pooling layers are therefore applied.

     * Implemented via Google Colaboratory - (2020) - ???ms/step (93016 steps per epoch) in the case of model v2.6.2 training on [256x256] patches.